pavan-uppari/sde_sheet/docs/arrays/arrays2.md

 ## Repeating and Missing number

-**Problem Statement**: You are given a read-only array of N integers with values also in the range [1, N] both inclusive.
+**❓**: You are given a read-only array of N integers with values also in the range [1, N] both inclusive.
 Each integer appears exactly once except A which appears twice and B which is missing.
 The task is to find the repeating and missing numbers A and B where A repeats twice and B is missing.<br>

-**Algorithm**:<br>
+**🧠**:<br>
 Simple Maths Equations<br>
 1. Find sum of n numbers and find X - Y value.
 (X- Repeating, Y - Missing)<br>
 2. Find sum of squares of n numbers and form second equation.
 (X2 - Y2 = (X+Y)(X-Y)).
 From which we can get X + Y value<br>